-Accelerated BSN Clinicals at Health Care Facilities in Norfolk, Virginia
+Accelerated BSN Clinicals at Health Care Facilities in Norfolk, VA

 Due to our program’s condensed format, you can expect to begin clinical rotations during the first semester of our 16-month accelerated program.
 This grants you even more face-time with some of the area’s top health care professionals.
 In fact, you may even have the opportunity to connect with hospital leadership during the Transition to Practice I course in your final semester.